 The Company is accounting for these investments using the equity method.
 The net investments are included in other assets in the accompanying consolidated balance sheets.
-In the accompanying consolidated statements of operations for the years ended June 30, 1994 and 1995 and the nine months ended March 31, 1995 and 1996, the Company has recognized approximately \$(39,000), \$22,000, \$0, and \$10,000, recognized approximately \$(39,000), \$22,000, \$0 and \$10,000, respectively, in net income (losses) as its portion of the income (losses) from these joint ventures.
+In the accompanying consolidated statements of operations for the years ended June 30, 1995 and 1996, the Company has recognized approximately \$22,000 and \$10,000, respectively, in net income as its portion of the income from these joint ventures.